pythonindia/inpycon2019/faq.md

 should buy the regular ticket if you won't have your ID during the conference.

+**Q. What is a contributor ticket?**

+PyCon India is a conference run with contributions from volunteers and supporters from the community.
+Hence, as organizers, we provide multiple avenues for people to contribute to the event.
+People can contribute their time by volunteering in the various conference activities.
+People can also make a financial contribution by purchasing a contributor ticket.

+Contributor tickets helps us meet the expenses of running the conference, and in the long run can reduce the dependence on sponsors.
+People who purchase a contributor ticket will be credited in our blog, towards the end of the conference.

 ## Contact Us

 For general queries: [contact@in.pycon.org](mailto:contact@in.pycon.org)